 For Men: Shoulder Mass Gains

-If you’re a man who wants to add significant size to his deltoids, shoulder mass gains are best accomplished by using heavier weight – even if you have to sacrifice the number of repetitions completed.
-As long as your joints can handle it and your form remains stabilized, train heavy.
+Suppose you’re a fellow who wants to add significant size to his deltoids.
+In that case, shoulder mass gains are best accomplished using heavier weights – even if you have to sacrifice the number of repetitions completed.
+Train heavy as long as your joints can handle it, and your form remains stabilized.

-Keep in mind that nutrition plays a key role in creating definition in the body.
-The standard, inflammatory, modern diet often creates too much puff and bloat to be able to see the natural sinew of the human body.
+Keep in mind that nutrition plays a crucial role in creating definition in the body.
+The standard, inflammatory, modern diet often creates too much puff and bloat to see the natural sinew of the human body.
 Consider an anti-inflammatory diet instead.